j-a-n/lovelace-wallpanel/docs/index.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/j-a-n/lovelace-wallpanel/total.svg?color=green&style=for-the-badge)
 [![Documentation](https://img.shields.io/badge/view-Documentation-blue?style=for-the-badge)](https://j-a-n.github.io/lovelace-wallpanel/ "Go to WallPanel documentation")

 🖼️ **Wall panel mode for your Home Assistant Dashboards.**

-A configurable extension that features:
+WallPanel is a configurable extension that features:

 - Photo and video slideshow screensaver
 - Show dashboard views, cards and badges of your choice on top of the images.